bobdenotter/many-eyes-of-making/Session recap/Death on a Pale Wooden Horse.md

 Her eyes open slowly, and she recognises Petr, asking him where he’s been.
 He explains he’s been traveling, asking her why she’s here, as she’s supposed to be back at the farm with their parents.
-He tells her he thinks they’re in Metrol, but she seems completely out of it.
+He tells her he thinks they’re in [[Metrol]], but she seems completely out of it.
 He helps her stand and as they both get up, they realise a group of people have gathered around them.
 Halflings, mostly.
 They appear to all be naked, but Petr recognises some of their faces from the dreamlily den.
 Their skin looks diseased and blistered and all of their eye sockets are hollow as they stare at him and his sister.